National Phenology Network

 The National Phenology Network (NPN) is a vast network of researchers, community scientists, programmers, policy-makers, and educators that work together to provide “data and information on the timing of seasonal events in plants and animals to ensure the well-being of humans, ecosystems, and natural resources.”

-In an endeavor to take a closer look at the possible effects of climate change, we began a plot-based phenology project in October of 2010.
-For this study, we partner with the National Phenology Network, a continent-wide citizen science effort to document phenological changes.
-We established 8 phenology plots that we visit weekly during the transitional seasons, spring and fall.
+Tremont is also a member of the NPN, as we began tracking seasonal changes in our valley in October of 2010.
+We established 8 phenology plots that community scientists visit weekly during the transitional seasons, spring and fall.
 The National Park Service has established almost 30 similar plots across the Smokies, representing different elevations, aspects, and forest types.
-We monitor the seasonal changes of individual trees in each plot, allowing us to track subtle shifts over time.

 Teachers: If you’d like to set up a plot similar to ours, we’ve done the legwork for you!
 Use our datasheets and phenophase description sheet below.
 These materials are formatted for plots with multiple trees.

 - Student Phenology Data Sheet – If you have numerous trees to check and a classroom of students, you can give each student a few of these half-sheet forms to take with them to their tree.
 Each half-sheet form corresponds to one tree.
 You would then transfer their information to a single data sheet for that plot.